 What is a partner account manager?

 A partner account manager (PAM) is the contact between your company and your channel partners.
-In short, their role is to recruit new partners and then build, manage and maintain those relationships to drive revenue for their organization.
+Their role is to recruit new partners and then build, manage and maintain relationships with those partners to drive revenue for their organization.

 What does a partner account manager do?